Should Your Child See a Doctor?

 - Injuries to the skin anywhere on the body surface

 - Includes cuts, scratches, scrapes, bruises and swelling

 - Cuts, lacerations, gashes and tears.
 These are wounds that go through the skin to the fat tissue.
 Caused by a sharp object.

 - Scrapes, abrasions, scratches and floor burns.
 These are surface wounds that don't go all the way through the skin.
 Scrapes are common on the knees, elbows and palms.

 - Bruises.
 These are bleeding into the skin from damaged blood vessels.
 Caused by a blunt object.
 They can occur without a cut or scrape.

-When Sutures (stitches) are Needed
+When Sutures (Stitches) are Needed for Cuts

 - Any cut that is split open or gaping needs sutures.

 - Cuts longer than ½ inch (12 mm) usually need sutures.